Iowa OWI Laws and Penalties

 Second-Offense OWI (Misdemeanor) Penalties in Iowa

-A DUI is considered a third offense if the driver has one prior conviction within the past 12 years.
+A DUI is considered a second offense if the driver has one prior conviction within the past twelve years.
 A second DUI is an "aggravated misdemeanor" in Iowa.
 A conviction typically carries:

 • seven days to two years in jail